 Optional - Lab Testing - £165

-If you or a member of your household has developed a cough, fever, breathlessness, sore throat or headaches in the last 14 days, or recently travelled to a high risk area please contact us before your appointment, DO NOT COME TO THE CLINIC.
-During this time there is no toilet facilities available at the clinic.
+If you or a member of your household has developed a cough, fever, breathlessness, sore throat or headaches in the last 14 days, or recently travelled to a high risk area please contact us before your appointment.

 Some after care advice.

 - Head and facial lesion removal wounds are often left uncovered.

 - If a dressing is applied after surgery the surgeon will inform you how long you have to leave it on.

 - Keep the wound area clean and dry.
 You can wash around the area.